 Although not blessed with such flexibility, another ground-based team did manage to observe the Pluto occultation as well.
 These researchers observed the occultation from various Pacific Islands and California/Baja California on June 23, on an expedition sponsored by the National Geographic Society, NASA’s Planetary Astronomy program, NASA’s New Horizons mission, and the Southwest Research Institute.

-The team planned to observe another occultation Monday, from many of the same islands.
+The team plans to observe another occultation on June 27, from many of the same islands.
 The star will also be occulted by Pluto's small moon Hydra as seen from Australia.

 "One nifty trick is that the June 23 observations, including the NGS-funded sites, will pinpoint where in Australia to go to observe Hydra," wrote team member Leslie Young of the Southwest Research Institute, on a National Geographic blog.
 "We plan to look at Hydra with 10 to 30 amateurs in Australia with moderate-sized telescopes."